netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>interfaces</b></td>
         <td>[]string</td>
         <td>
-          interfaces contains the interface names from where flows will be collected.
+          `interfaces` contains the interface names from where flows will be collected.
 If empty, the agent will fetch all the interfaces in the system, excepting the ones listed in ExcludeInterfaces.
-If an entry is enclosed by slashes (such as `/br-/`), it will match as regular expression, otherwise it will be matched as a case-sensitive string.<br/>
+An entry is enclosed by slashes, such as `/br-/`, is matched as a regular expression.
+Otherwise it is matched as a case-sensitive string.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>kafkaBatchSize</b></td>
         <td>integer</td>
         <td>
-          kafkaBatchSize limits the maximum size of a request in bytes before being sent to a partition.
+          `kafkaBatchSize` limits the maximum size of a request in bytes before being sent to a partition.
 Ignored when not using Kafka.
 Default: 10MB.<br/>
           <br/>
             <i>Default</i>: 10485760<br/>
         </td>